 With over two decades of legal experience, Trina Nycol Brown marries practical experience and academic orientation.
-An award-winning instructor/professor and subject-matter expert in employment law, civil litigation and alternative dispute resolution, Trina provides professorial instruction to students within an American Bar Association approved paralegal program and served on Vista College’s Program Advisory Council as well as Kaplan College’s Paralegal Advisory Board where she partnered with others in paralegal education to advise on and develop comprehensive paralegal curriculum.
-She also founded The Paralegal Training Center which offers paralegal courses and continuing legal education to entry level, advanced and paralegal managers alike.
+An award-winning instructor/professor and subject-matter expert in ethics and bioethics, Trina has both provided professorial instruction to students and developed college-level courses in the areas of ethics and bioethics.
+Trina also served on Vista College’s Program Advisory Council as well as Kaplan College’s Paralegal Advisory Board where she partnered with others in higher education to advise on and develop comprehensive curriculum.